CRFCSDAU/20_08_09_iron/report_02_hte_iron/report_02.md

 ## Count outcomes

 HTE was estimated using quasi-poisson models with an interaction between treatment arms and a given baseline lab value (one for each model).
 Lab values were modeled with restricted cubic splines with 4 knots, and each model is adjusted for age and an offset for time at risk when relevant.
-(TODO: FIX THE OFFSETS)

 Alternately, HTE was estimated using the same categorized versions of baseline ferritin, TSAT and their combinations (either low and both low), following what was previously done with negative binomial models (**Original models**).

-### Second primary outcome - units of blood transfused at 30 days
+### Second primary outcome - Number of tranfusions at 30 days

 #### Original models